knpuniversity/stripe/knpu/ep2-subscriptions/display-invoice-details.md

 already know that you can create Coupons and attach them to a Customer at checkout.
 When a Coupon has been used, it's known as a "discount" on the invoice.
 Let's print the coupon's id and the amount off thanks to the coupon.
-If you want to support Coupons for both a set amount off *and* a percentage off, you'll need a bit more logic here.
+If you want to support Coupons for both a set amount off *and* a percentage off, you'll need to do a little bit more work here.

 Finally, at the bottom: print the total by using the `amount_due` field.
 After taking everything above into account, this should be the amount they were charged.